JoshuaSkootsky/my-site-blog/content/posts/rothe-diagram.md

 # Rothe Diagrams

+We can visualize inversions with Rothe diagrams.

+Input anything into the field, and I'll make a Rothe diagram visualization for you as a dynamically generated SVG.

 ### Heinrich August Rothe (1773–1842)

 Rothe was a German mathematician who studied and advanced the field of combinatorics.